 The Forces Motrices Hongrin-Léman (FMHL) company was founded in 1963 with the purpose of constructing a pumped storage hydroelectric facility.
 The main features of the project are the Hongrin dam and the two underground pumped storage power plants on Lake Geneva, near Chillon Castle.

-Characterized by the two elegant curved arches of its dam, the Hongrin reservoir represents a real stock of energy.
+Characterised by the two elegant curved arches of its dam, the Hongrin reservoir represents a real stock of energy.
 Located near Col des Mosses, it has a capacity of 52 million m3 of water, which corresponds to around 100 GWh, or 10 days of electricity consumption of the whole canton of Vaud.

 The reservoir is fed by the rain eight water catchments, and by water that is pumped up from Lake Geneva.
 All the facilities are located in the canton of Vaud.
 Because FMHL’s catchment area lies in the two cantons of Vaud and Fribourg, its operation is based on an inter-cantonal concession.
 The plant operator is HYDRO Exploitation SA.